huggingface/blog/whisper-spec-dec.md

 It is worth noting that the largest speed gains with speculative decoding come with a batch size of 1.
 For batched speculative decoding, all candidate tokens **across the batch** must match the validation tokens in order for the tokens to be accepted.
-If a token in the batch at a given position does not agree, all candidate tokens that precede the position are discarded.
+If a token in the batch at a given position does not agree, all candidate tokens that proceed the position are discarded.
 Consequently, speculative decoding favours lower batch sizes.
 In practice, we find that speculative decoding provides a speed-up until a batch size of 4.
 Above batch size 4, speculative decoding returns slower inference than the main model alone.
 For full results, refer to Section D.3 of the [Distil-Whisper paper](https://arxiv.org/pdf/2311.00430.pdf).